How to tell the difference and why is this important?

 - The answer should be one.
 Why?
 Cloud native applications are built as a collection of services on one platform that can be shared by many clients.
 By having only one version, the cloud service provider can ensure you receive a much better service.
 If each client has their own installation, it is much more expensive to maintain for your supplier, so you end up paying more.
 Having multiple versions to support slows down application development and innovation.
 More cost for the clients to support.
 Cloud native applications can scale to any number of clients using the single installation and version.
 The more clients, the more efficient, the lower the cost.
 If the service is not multi-tenant, it is not a cloud native service and you will not get the benefits you are looking for.

 - Does the solution use elastic cloud computing for scalability?

 - You’re looking for a yes Why?
 Old software solutions work off a fixed amount of computing power.
 You can add servers to increase capacity, but this takes time, money and effort.
 Once you have added your extra servers, you then keep the servers even when you are not using them.
 An elastic cloud is where the software can order more servers for one or more hours and then stop using them when they’re no longer needed.
 This way, you match computer-processing capacity with the workload you have.
 Let’s say you want to process all your portfolios in less than one hour every day, the service can summon up exactly the number of servers required to process your workload in that time.
 Thereafter, for the next 23 hours, the capacity goes back to the minimum requirement.
 This will reduce your IT costs by 10 times.
 Only cloud native solutions can do this.
 Traditional software cannot do this even if it is put into a cloud wrapper.
-To see elastic cloud scalability in action, watch this 4-minute video demonstration.

 - How many updates are made available each year?